-The lower bounds must be constant, loop invariant, or the do loop variable plus or minus a constant or loop invariant; moreover the difference between the corresponding upper and lower bounds must be a constant.
+The element index or lower bounds must be an integral-constant-expression, loop invariant, or the do loop variable plus or minus an integral-constant-expression or loop invariant; moreover the difference between the corresponding upper and lower bounds must be a constant.
+If either the lower or upper bounds are missing, the declared or allocated bounds of the array, if known, are used.
+Range specifications may be mixed.

-If the optional readonly modifier appears, then the implementation may assume that the data referenced by any var in that directive is never written to within the applicable region.
+2745 If the optional readonly modifier appears, then the implementation may assume that the data referenced by any var in that directive is never written to within the applicable region.

-- If an array element or subarray is listed in a cache directive, all references to that array during execution of that loop iteration must not refer to elements of the array outside the index range specified in the cache directive. - See Section 2.17.1 Optional Arguments for discussion of Fortran optional arguments in cache directives.
+- If an array element or a subarray is listed in a cache directive, all references to that array during execution of that loop iteration must not refer to elements of the array outside the index range specified in the cache directive. - See Section 2.17.1 Optional Arguments for discussion of Fortran optional arguments in cache directives.